TiCaLiBrO/Trillidium/README.md

 It's also worth noting that `x - y` and `x   -      y` are the same.
 After a single space, extra spaces are ignored, allowing for more flexible formatting.
 What matters is that, for `-` to be considered subtraction, it must have at least one space before and after it.

-////

 # 2. Unified Assignment Operator
 In Trillia, the `=` sign is used for assignments of *all* objects.

-Variables, Control Structures, Vectors, Types, Reactives, Functions, and Threads are *all* given value using the `=` Assignment Operator.
+Variables, Control Structures, Vectors, Types, Reactives, and Functions are *all* given value using the `=` Assignment Operator.
-There are *no* objects in Trillia that can be assigned value without the Assignment Operator.
+There are *no* objects in Trillia that can be assigned a value without the Assignment Operator.
 And this list of objects is *the entire list of all things that can be created in Trillia*.

 ## 2.1 Variable Assignment